Shadowbeastraw/class-website/content/S26/MAT4170/blog/BrandonChong/index.md

 ---
-title: Notes as Cosets: A Guide to the Octave Quotient Group
+title: "Notes as Cosets: A Guide to the Octave Quotient Group"
 author: Brandon Chong
 date: 2026-5-1
 type: blog